 Mrs Elizabeth Long

-Assistant Professor English for Academic Purposes
+Associate Professor of English for Academic Purposes

 Elizabeth has an MA in Classics from Oxford University which instilled her interest in language, both ancient and modern.
 Her earlier career was in banking and marketing, but she then retrained via CELTA and DELTA qualifications to teach English as a foreign language to students of all ages and nationalities, both in the language school environment and at other local Universities.